 Although 95% of Windham's land area is forested and almost ten thousand acres are concentrated with two large owners, the economic impact on the town of forestry as an industry is difficult to measure.
-There are a total of 41 Windham properties enrolled in the State's Current Use Program in 2013 to help ensure responsible management of this resource.
+There is a total of 55 Windham properties enrolled in the State's Current Use Program in 2019 to help ensure responsible management of this resource.

-Two private enterprises currently own and manage sizeable forested areas in the Town of Windham.
-These areas are owned, in absentia, by Meadowsend Timberlands LLC (referred to locally as the Stiles Brook Tract) to the East of town and McGraw Family Partnership LP which owns much of the land on Glebe Mountain to the West.
+One private enterprise and one private nonprofit conservation organization currently own and manage sizeable forested areas in the Town of Windham.
+These areas are owned, in absentia, by Meadowsend Timberlands LLC (referred to locally as the Stiles Brook Tract) to the East of town and The Nature Conservancy, which owns much of the land on Glebe Mountain to the West.
 Meadowsend Timberlands LLC is a New Hampshire company primarily engaged in the hardwood lumber industry and owns or manages other large tracts in Vermont and New Hampshire.
-Timber harvesting appears to be a sideline for the McGraw Family Partnership LP, driven principally by the requirements of the current use program.
+Conservation and protection of the lands and waters entrusted to it is the main mission of The Nature Conservancy.